d2l-ai/d2l-en/chapter_optimization/rmsprop.md

 * What happens to the experimental results if we set the value of $\gamma$ to 1?
 Why?
 * Try using other combinations of initial learning rates and $\gamma$ hyperparameters and observe and analyze the experimental results.

-## Reference

-[1] Tieleman, T., & Hinton, G. (2012).
-Lecture 6.5-rmsprop: Divide the gradient by a running average of its recent magnitude.
-COURSERA: Neural networks for machine learning, 4(2), 26-31.

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2376)